-- A lot of problems can be directly formulated as variational problems. - Example 1: - We are looking for a curve. - It should be as smooth as possible (energy = non-smoothness). - It should go through a number of points (hard constraints).
+- Many problems directly formulated this way

+- Example 1:

+- Looking for a curve.

+- As smooth as possible (energy = non-smoothness).

+- It should go through a number of points (hard constraints).

 Another example:

 - Problem: We want to go to the moon.

 - Given:

 - Orbits of moons, planets and star(s).

 - Flight conditions (athmosphere, gravitation of stellar bodies)